Hochfrequenz/kohlrahbi/README.md

 ### Setup

-To setup the development environment, you have to install the dev dependencies.
+To set up the development environment, you have to install the dev dependencies.

 ```bash
 tox -e dev